AMC AMX: Racing

 As an American-built two-seater, the AMC AMX was a high-performance car with few equals.
 They were campaigned with factory support and by independents in a variety of road and track racing series as well as being classified as grand tourers.

-The cars were regular performers on dragstrips around the country.
+The cars were regular performers on dragstrips across the United States.
 Drivers included Shirley Shahan, better known as the "Drag-On Lady", and Lou Downy.
 National Hot Rod Association (NHRA) champion Wally Booth raced AMXs in both the Super Stock and the Pro Stock classes.
 Herman Lewis, often described "as 'the Godfather of AMC Racing' ... won 200 events in his hellacious red, white, and blue AMX."

 The 1968 and 1969 AMXs with AMC's 390 cuin engines compete in contemporary Nostalgia Super Stock drag racing.
 Owners have also modified AMXs to compete in modern Pro Touring car racing.

 The Sports Car Club of America (SCCA) classed the AMX in B Production for amateur competition, the same class as the Shelby GT350.
 An AMX scored second place in the 1969 SCCA national championship.
 Dwight Knupp drove his AMX just 1 minute and 14 seconds behind a Corvette's winning average of 102.385 mph on 30 November 1969, at the Daytona International Speedway with 16 cars in the B production class, and placed sixth overall out of the total of 28 A and B class cars competing in the race.
 The two-seat AMX was never eligible for SCCA Trans-Am competition.

-A 1969 AMX was entered in the 1971 and 1972 Cannonball Baker Sea-To-Shining-Sea Memorial Trophy Dash, an unofficial automobile race from New York City and Darien, CT, on the US Atlantic (east) coast, to Redondo Beach, a Los Angeles suburb on the Pacific (west) coast.
+A 1969 AMX was entered in the 1971 and 1972 Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash, an unofficial automobile race from New York City and Darien, CT, on the US Atlantic (east) coast, to Redondo Beach, a Los Angeles suburb on the Pacific (west) coast.
 A team of enthusiastic brothers, Tom and Ed Bruerton, finished the 1971 competition in fifth place.
 They drove 2897 mi in 37 hours and 48 minutes at an average of 77.3 mph, with no speeding tickets.
 Their AMX already had 90000 mi on the odometer and the brothers had previously taken it on numerous endurance rides, including "a rocky ride the entire length of the Baja California Peninsula."
 They again entered "their battlescarred AMX one more time" in the 1972 run.
 The brothers finished in eighth place, making the coast-to-coast outlaw race in 39 hours and 42 minutes at an average of 72.3 mph.